There are two main types of stroke:

 - A clot can form in an artery that is already very narrow.
 This is called a thrombotic stroke.

-- A clot can break off from somewhere else in the blood vessels of the brain, or from somewhere in the body, and travel to the brain.
+- A clot can break loose from another part of the brain's blood vessels, or from somewhere else in the body, and travel to the brain.
 This is called a cerebral embolism or embolic stroke.

-Ischemic strokes can also be caused by a sticky substance called plaque that can clog the arteries.
+Ischemic strokes can also be caused by a sticky substance called plaque that can clog arteries.

-Well now we will teach you how to give First Aid in the event of a Cerebrovascular attack, it can save a life.
+Well now we'll teach you how to give First Aid for a stroke, it can save a life.

-Finger approaching an eye, the FAST test is used for rapid diagnosis in first aid.
+Finger placed near the eye, the FAST test is used for rapid diagnosis in first aid.

 If you are facing a possible stroke, use the “FAST” test to remember the warning signs:

-- Face: Does the person's face fall to one side when they try to smile?
+- Face: Does the person's face droop to one side when they try to smile?

-- Arms: Does one arm sit lower when the individual attempts to lift both limbs?
+- Arms: Does one arm drop lower when the individual attempts to raise both limbs?

 - Speech: Can the person repeat a simple sentence?
-Does she babble or is it difficult to understand?
+Do they slur or are they difficult to understand?

-- Time: During a stroke, every minute is important.
-Immediately call the emergency number.
+- Time: During a stroke, every minute counts.
+Call 911 immediately.

-In addition to these symptoms, there are other characteristic signs of a stroke that occur suddenly.
-Some of them are:
+In addition to these symptoms, there are other characteristic signs of a stroke that appear suddenly.
+Some of these include:

 - Weakness or numbness on one side of the body.

-- Blurred vision or loss of vision, particularly in only one eye.
+- Blurred vision or loss of vision, particularly in one eye.

 - Severe headache with no apparent cause.